Nepal replaced Brazil’s position as the third largest source of foreign student applicants for educational courses in Australia

 According to a recent update, the number of Nepali students pursuing educational courses in Australian Universities has increased.

-The recently-released statistics show a rise in proportion of Nepali students by almost 46 percent to around 12,000 members out of the total 190,000 foreign students who had applied for courses in Australia during July-December period.
+The recently-released statistics show a rise in proportion of Nepali students by almost 46 percent to around 12,000 members out of the total 190,000 foreign students who had applied for courses in Australia during July-December 2017.

 With this, Nepal replaced Brazil’s position as the third largest source of foreign student applicants for courses in Australia.

 While Sydney’s Victoria University and Western Sydney University were found to be the major destinations for Nepali students, Auburn comes up as Sydney’s hub for Nepali speakers.

 Interestingly, these figures are seen despite the indication of job-cuts in Australia for students from foreign destinations post the completion of their graduation.